meltano/handbook/src/_engineering/dev_standards.md

 An iterative approach _does not_ mean that docs and tests can be saved for a later iteration.
 To save time, it's generally a good practice to write docs and tests before writing the code.

+## Every Iteration should be a stable increment

+Our Meltano value of ongoing `Iteration` is balanced by a requirement that each increment is "stable".
+A stable increment is an iteration that provides value without disproportionately adding maintenance and support costs.

+For more information, please see the handbook section on [Stable Increments](stable_increments.md).

 ## Documentation Standards

 ### Markdown Linting